Se upp för Jönssonligan

 Se upp för Jönssonligan is a 2020 Swedish comedy film, directed by Tomas Alfredson.
 It is the fifteenth installment in the Jönssonligan franchise, and a reboot of the series.
-As the second reboot of the series, the creative team went back to pure comedy, after the heist thriller comedy in Jönssonligan – Den perfekta stöten failed to live up to the expectations.
+As the second reboot of the series, the creative team went back to farce comedy, after the heist thriller comedy in Jönssonligan – Den perfekta stöten failed to live up to the expectations.